COVID-19: Guidance on pension scheme financial reports and audit

 There is no relaxation of trustees' responsibilities under the notifiable events regime and those running DC master trusts must continue to comply with their significant and triggering events duties.

-In relation to the duties of trustees and scheme advisers to report matters of material significance, these should be viewed in light of TPR announcements regarding the relaxation of its approach towards trustees' reporting duties.
+In relation to the duties of trustees and scheme advisers to report matters of material significance, these should be viewed in light of TPR announcements regarding easements.

 The impact of the COVID-19 pandemic on the control environment of pension schemes

-The preparation and audit of pension scheme annual reports, including scheme financial statements, will be impacted by changes in the control environment in which schemes operate; the extent of the impact of the COVID-19 pandemic on the control environment of a scheme will depend on its reporting period end date.
+The pension scheme annual reports, including financial statements, will be impacted by changes in the control environment in which schemes operate; the extent of the impact of the COVID-19 pandemic on the control environment of a scheme will depend on its reporting period end date.

 For example, a scheme with a period end date of 31 December 2019 may not have experienced any COVID-19-related impacts on its control environment in the period to that date.
 However, it may have done subsequently and this may be relevant to elements of its annual report, including the financial statements.